Originally published January 12, 2021, updated May 10, 2022

 When reading about how eCommerce software applications are used, you might have come across the term “tenancy.”
 The dictionary will tell you that tenancy is the possession of a piece of property over a period of time.
 In cloud computing, tenancy has a similar meaning: it refers to an infrastructure (IAAS) and platform/software (PAAS/SAAS) shared among different customers.

 Let’s consider an apartment building.
 It contains many common elements, such as exterior walls, mechanical equipment, utilities, and so on.
 That’s your IAAS.
 HOAs or apartment managers charge property management and maintenance fees – but unlike maintaining a house, there’s way less hassle and cost associated with managing an apartment.
-Similarly, your PAAS and SAAS provider takes care of upgrades and maintenance, so you don’t have to.
+Similarly, your PAAS and SAAS server provider takes care of the upgrade process and maintenance, so you don’t have to.

 What Is a Multi-Tenant Cloud?

 To continue the real estate analogy, a single-tenant environment is like a single-family house.
-Like in single-family homes, single-tenant customers share municipal utilities with their neighbors (IAAS), but the walls, roof, and HVAC systems (the SaaS instance) are theirs.
+Like in single-family homes, single-tenant customers share municipal utilities with their neighbors (IAAS), but the walls, roof, and HVAC systems (the B2B SaaS single software instance) are theirs.

-So what sets single tenant vs multi tenant environments apart?
-The main difference between the two is the number of software instances on each.
-A single tenant model consists of one platform user running a single platform codebase on their website.
-In a multi tenant scenario, the single codebase is shared between a limitless number of users.
-As illustrated by the image below, the second scenario reduces costs but does so at the expense of user convenience and control.
+So what sets single vs multi tenant environments apart?
+The main difference between multi tenant and single tenant is the number of software instances on each.
+A single-tenancy consists of one platform user running a single platform codebase on their website.
+With multi-tenancy, the single instance of the codebase is shared between multiple users.
+As illustrated by the image below, the multi tenant system reduces costs but does so at the expense of user interface convenience and control.

-So how does single-tenant support more complex environments, like B2B?
+So how do single-tenant SaaS applications support more complex environments, like B2B?

 According to Xngage CEO and Chief Digital Executive Joe Albrecht:

-In this post, we will examine the differences between multi-tenant vs single-tenant environments and the benefits and drawbacks of their use in eCommerce.
+In this post, we will examine the difference between single tenant and multi tenant environments and the benefits and drawbacks of their use in eCommerce.

 Setup and maintenance

-With single tenancy, the customer must deal with higher costs.
-A single-tenant environment demands more resources during setup, maintenance, or customization.
-Since eCommerce vendors must maintain new instances for each new user, these costs are usually transferred to the customer.
+With single tenancy, the customer must deal with higher maintenance costs.
+It demands maximum resource usage during setup, maintenance, or customization.
+Since eCommerce vendors must maintain new single tenant instances for each new user, these costs are usually transferred to the customer.

-Multi-tenancy architecture can be a more economical option because costs associated with maintenance are shared across the architecture.
+Multi-tenancy architecture can be a more economical option because management costs associated with maintenance are shared across the multi tenant SaaS architecture, thereby allowing for more efficient resource usage.
 It also requires less effort for setup, upgrades, and maintenance, as the vendor usually performs these functions.

 Speed and performance